Project

 Martin

-RE: WPopupMenu behaving oddly when deleted on click - Added by Mark Travis almost 2 years ago
+RE: WPopupMenu behaving oddly when deleted on click - Added by Mark Travis over 2 years ago

 Sorry, I used dialog_ as an example since I used a pushbutton on a dialog and wanted to get rid of the dialog once a pushbutton was selected.